Isekai: History

-The concept of transporting to another world is not new and has featured in ancient Japanese literature, particularly the story of a fisherman Urashima Tarō, who saves a turtle and is rewarded by being brought to a wondrous undersea kingdom.
-After spending what he believed to be several days there, Urashima returns to his home village only to find himself 300 years in the future.
-The first Buck Rogers comic strip, published in 1929, centers on a Pittsburgh mine worker who is trapped in a cave-in and preserved in suspended animation for 400 years.
-Other precursors to isekai include portal fantasy stories from English literature, notably the novels Alice's Adventures in Wonderland (1865), A Connecticut Yankee in King Arthur's Court (1889), The Wonderful Wizard of Oz (1900), Peter Pan (1904), and The Chronicles of Narnia (1950).
+The origins of the isekai genre are traced back to the Japanese folktale of fisherman Urashima Tarō, where he saves a turtle and is rewarded by being brought to a wondrous undersea kingdom.
+After spending what he believed to be several days there, Urashima returns to his home village only to find himself 100 years in the future.
+Isekai's origins are also traced to Western fantasy literature, notably Alice's Adventures in Wonderland and The Wonderful Wizard of Oz.